zahaibalig/huldra/CONFIG-PARAMETERS.md

 <!--

--  **Exact Name**: `REACT_APP_background`
--  **Description**: This element is used to define the information on background page.
+`REACT_APP_background`: This element is used to define the information on background page.
 This is defined as an array, since multipule sections for information can be defined here.
 Every section is one object.

 ### Styling Classes